srid/neuron/doc/Installing.md

 cachix use srid
 ```

-If you skip this step, your machine may compile several software for hours.
+If you skip this step, your machine will spend some time compiling the neuron source code.

 ## Install neuron